syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Row.md

 ## Customize Hover and AltRow

 EnableAltRow and EnableRowHover are graphical features in Grid that are used to enable alternate row color in Grid and enable hover effects while hovering over row cells.
 By default, these two features are enabled in Grid.
-In this section, you can learn how to cutomize alternative rows color and hover color in the Grid controls.
+In this section, you can learn how to customize alternative rows color and hover color in the Grid controls.

 {% tabs %}